bullintheserver/linuxstudysessions/topic2.md

 ### Lesson 1

 #### Shell
-- Text mode program that reads user imput and interprets it as commands to the system
+- Text mode program that reads user input and interprets it as commands to the system
 - A few common shells
     - Bourne-again shell (Bash)
     - C shell (csh, tcsh, enhanced csh)